0day1day/tknk_scanner/README.md

 tknk_scanner
 ===

-tknk_scanner is community-based integrated malware identification system.
-You can scan the original code of malware with your own yara rules just by submit malware of PE format to tknk_scanner.
-Normally, you need to scan using yara after dumping the original code with a debugger etc for obfuscated malware binaries.This process is complicated and requires well-equipped malware analyzing environment. tknk_scanner can be easily identify malware families by automating that process.
-We integrate open source community based tools and freeware to achieve them.
-In this way, tknk_scanner can support surface analysis of SOC operators, CSIRT members and malware analysts.
+The original code of a malware must be scanned using YARA rules after processing with a debugger (or other means) to account for obfuscated malware binaries.
+This is a complicated process and requires an extensive malware analysis environment.
+The tknk_scanner is a community-based integrated malware identification system, which aims to easily identify malware families by automating this process using an integration of open source community-based tools and freeware.
+The original malware code can be scanned with  with your own YARA rules by submitting the malware in PE format to the scanner. tknk_scanner can thus support surface analysis performed by SOC operators, CSIRT members, and malware analysts.

 ## Features
 * Automatic identification and classification of malware